tpolecat/tpolecat.github.io/_doobie-0.2.3-SNAPSHOT/04-Selecting.md

   (ALB,Albania,3401200,Some(3205.0))
   (DZA,Algeria,31471000,Some(49982.0))
 ```
-**doobie** automatically supports row mappings for atomic column types, as well as options, tuples, `HList`s and case classes thereof.
+**doobie** automatically supports row mappings for atomic column types, as well as options, tuples, `HList`s, shapeless records, and case classes thereof.
 So let's try the same query with an `HList`:

 ```scala
 scala> import shapeless._